Gozala/eventual/Readme.md

 received asyncronously *at some point in the future*.
 Eventuals values are a powerful alternative to callbacks when dealing with asyncronous operations.

-By allowing you to return a future value immediately, eventuals allow you to avoid nested callback hell.
+By giving you a way to return future values immediately, eventuals help you avoid nested callback hell.
 They also make it easy to describe asyncronous control flows that are difficult to handle with callbacks ("do this when x and y are ready, then wait for any of a, b and c, and do that").

-You've probably seen eventual value abstractions before: `jQuery.deferred` and `Promise` are both abstractions layers for eventual values.
+You may have seen eventual value abstractions before: `jQuery.deferred` and `Promise` are both abstractions for eventual values.

-Like these, Eventuals allows you to compose, combine and handle errors for async operations.
+Like these, Eventuals allow you to compose, combine and handle errors for async operations.
 But it can also bend time and space: decorate any ordinary function, and it will accept eventual values as if they were available now!